Your messaging is arguably the biggest contributing factor to your website conversion rate.

 What is Message Testing?

-Message testing is market research that tells you how your marketing language resonates with your audience.
+Message testing is research that tells you how your marketing language resonates with your audience.
 There are various ways to measure your messaging, including user testing, analytics, heat maps, and A/B testing.

 6 Message Testing Techniques